1995parham-teaching/interviews/questions/README.md

 If he/she did not use CI/CD:

 - How did you deploy if?
-(Using Ansible or Puppet don’t have negative point)
+(Using Ansible or Puppet don't have negative point)
 - Way did not use CI/CD?

 ## ML